gguuss/DietyOS/README.md

 # Odd phenomena of being on the spectrum
 * We were in special programs (gifted and talented) and don’t realize it’s not normal
+* High performers in academic settings (validictorian / sigma cum laude / etc)
+* Love for achievement / medals / demonstrations of high performance
+* Interest in a diversity of topics
 * We know or are in contact with lots of internet famous people or at a minimum are fascinated / follow them
 * High scores on standardized tests
 * Have an easy time in school / college / grad school